FriendsOfSymfony/FOSRestBundle/UPGRADING-3.0.md

    `getTemplate()`, `getTemplateData()`, and `getTemplateVar()` methods of the `View\View` class have been removed.

- * The default values of the `fos_rest.service.templating` and `fos_rest.view.default_engine` options have been changed to `null`.
+ * The default value of the `fos_rest.view.default_engine` option has been changed to `null`.
 Setting it to another value leads to an exception.

  * The default value of the `fos_rest.view.force_redirects` option has been changed to the empty array.
 Setting it to another value leads to an exception.